 Fever of a very bad type has made its appearance at the Kingswood collieries, near Bristol, there having been no less than thirty deaths in one week.
 In a great measure, undoubtedly, it may be attributed to crowded cottages and bad ventilation.
 Fever equally destructive has also manifested itself at Kingston Magna, Dorset.
-The board of guardians have promptly endeavoured to meet the case other buildings-1.
+The board of guardians have promptly endeavoured to meet the case by issuing the subjoined circular:- "The board of guardians hereby give notice to, and require all owners and occupiers of houses, dwellings, and other buildings-1.
 To cleanse and limewash all filthy and unwholesome dwellings.
 2. To cleanse and cover all foul and offensive drains, ditches, gutters, privies, cesspools, and ashpits.
 3. To remove from off their premises swine, and every accumulation of dung, manure, offal, filth, refuse, or other matter or thing being a nuisance to, or injurious to the health of any person.
 4. And the board of guardians also require surveyors, and all other persons intrusted with the care and management of the streets and public ways, and places, twice at least in every week, effectually to cleanse the same, and, by way of precaution against disease, to remove all filth, ordure, and nuisances therefrom.
 5. Should any person to whom this notice is directed neglect to cleanse and to keep clean every dwelling-house, street, public way and place, intrusted to his or her care, or to remove and abate every nuisance hereinbefore mentioned, the board of guardians are prepared to cause the same to be done, and to charge the offending parties with all costs and expenses incurred.
-6. In addition to such costs and expenses, every surveyor of the highways is liable to a penalty of 51. for every neglect of duty on his part, and every owner and occupier of a house to 10s. for every day that any nuisance continues unabated after this notice.
+6. In addition to such costs and expenses, every surveyor of the highways is liable to a penalty of 5l. for every neglect of duty on his part, and every owner and occupier of a house to 10s. for every day that any nuisance continues unabated after this notice.
 7. All penalties incurred by all individuals, in addition to the costs and expenses incurred by the board of guardians in cleansing and limewashing any house, or in removing and abating any nuisance, will be recovered by distress and sale of the offenders' goods and chattels.
-8. Whoever shall obstruct any relieving officer, or other person acting under the authority of the 'Nuisances Removal and Diseases Prevention Act,' is liable for every offence to a
+8. Whoever shall obstruct any relieving officer, or other person acting under the authority of the 'Nuisances Removal and Diseases Prevention Act,' is liable for every offence to a penalty of 5l."